History of Leonardo DiCaprio in Timeline

 In April 2017, Leonardo DiCaprio protested against President Donald Trump's inaction on climate change by attending the People's Climate March.

-2017: Dated Toni Garrn again
+2017: Dated Toni Garrn

-From 2013 to 2014 and later in 2017, Leonardo DiCaprio dated German fashion model Toni Garrn.
+In 2017, Leonardo DiCaprio briefly dated German fashion model Toni Garrn.

-2017: Provided relief for Hurricane Harvey
+2017: Supported Hurricane Harvey relief efforts

 In 2017, supporting Hurricane Harvey relief efforts, Leonardo DiCaprio provided $1 million through his foundation.

-2017: Turned over gifts from Red Granite Pictures
+2017: Turned over gifts from Red Granite Pictures to US government

 December 2018: DiCaprio foundation donated $100 million to fight climate change